‘From Learning to Earning’: Salford and the Festival of Britain

 Maggie Hobson: “I’ve been watching you for a long time and everything I’ve seen I’ve liked."

-Throughout this tudy, a consistent thread has remained: the invaluable role of technicians with curriculum delivery.
+Throughout this study, a consistent thread has remained: the invaluable role of technicians with curriculum delivery.

-The contemplation of several archive photographs, and who captured them.
+The contemplation of several archive photographs, and the artist who captured them in and around Pendleton, Salford.

-But here's the thing, a little fascinating nugget of detail concerning one Greater Manchester's finest modernist buildings.
+But here's the thing, a little fascinating nugget of detail concerning one of Salford's (and Greater Manchester's) finest Modernist buildings.